EmiliaBuhnea123/git/README.md

-This is a README file fo practicing git
+This is a README.md file fo practicing git